The Deligne-Mumford operad as a trivialization of the circle action: Model Categories and Homotopy (Co)limits

 \subsubsection{Chain complexes}

 Let $k$ be a ring (e.g. $k=\Z$ or $k=\Q$).
 Then the categories $C(k)$ (resp. $C_+(k)$) of chain complexes of $k$-modules (resp. supported in non-negative degrees) have model structures with weak equivalences given by quasi-isomorphisms and fibrations given by maps of complexes which are term-wise surjective (resp. in all positive degrees).
-Cofibrant objects are then term-wise projective complexes of $k$-modules.
-All objects are fibrant.
-This is called the \emph{standard} or \emph{projective} model structure on the category of complexes~\cite[\S2.3]{ginot}, \cite[\S18.4-5]{may-ponto}.
+In particular all objects are fibrant.
+Cofibrant objects in $C_+(k)$ are term-wise projective complexes of $k$-modules (see~\cite[Remark~2.3.7]{hovey} for a discussion of cofibrant objects in $C(k)$).
+This is called the \emph{standard} or \emph{projective} model structure on the category of chain complexes~\cite[\S2.3]{ginot}, \cite[\S18.4-5]{may-ponto}, \cite[\S2.3]{hovey}.